Degree: Bachelor of Education (B.Ed.)

 You address the following questions in modules on Teaching Methodology: Which methods can I use to teach pupils about a subject and to develop their skills?
 Which challenges come with teaching multicultural and multilingual groups?

 Studying in Mannheim means studying at one of the most renowned institutions for Economics and Business Administration in Europe.
-Independent national and international rankings, including the CHE university ranking, and rankings by the Handelsblatt and Junge Karriere, have confirmed the outstanding quality of the research and teaching at our university on a number of occasions.
+Independent national and international rankings, including the CHE university ranking, and rankings by the Handelsblatt and Junge Karriere, confirm the outstanding quality of the research and teaching at our university on a number of occasions.

 With 450 partner universities, and students from 100 countries, Mannheim is one of the most international universities in the country, and provides students with an inspiring learning environment that facilitates excellent teaching and research.